-Michael Bell - 9th July, 1980

-Michael O'Connell - 4th February, 1985
+Michael Bell - 9th July, 1980 Michael O'Connell - 4th February, 1985 Nicholas Bell - 22nd July, 2013

-Non-executive director
+Non-executive directors

 The level of the non-executive directors' remuneration has been determined by the Board as an annual fee and is paid monthly.
 There is no formal service contract between the Company and Roger Lane-Smith.
-David Pyle stepped down as an executive director on 27th April, 2013 and became a non-executive director.
 David Pyle has a two year contract from 1st May, 2013.
 The contract is terminable by David Pyle and by the Company at one year's notice.
+David Hansell has a contract for the period from 3rd June, 2014 to 30th April, 2015.
+The contract is terminable by David Hansell and by the Company at six months notice.